 The letter also notes that all programs will be delivered remotely and online, which, for one parent, makes the district’s policy of prioritizing public school students even more unacceptable.

 “My understanding is that online courses can accommodate more students, since we don’t take any actual space.
 So, I don’t know why our kids suddenly lost their priority for registering for the summer program,” said Maggie Liu.

 In previous years, students from both RPS and private schools were allowed to apply for summer programs at the same time, so many parents aren’t prepared for this “sudden adjustment,” Liu explains.

 “They should have at least consulted with us before making the decision.
 As we all know, the program seats are minimal - they can all be gone within a few days.
 There is a very slim chance of getting in after June 1,” she added.

 Liu said she reached out to the mayor’s office and six Board of Education trustees in hopes of getting an answer.
 So far, only one trustee replied, saying they would look into it.

 “It’s not wise for them to make this decision.
 We hope the new policy is just temporary as children should have equal access to education,” said Liu.

-The Richmond News reached out to the school district for comment, but was only provided a statement explaining that the decision was made to adhere to guidelines from health authorities.
+The Richmond News reached out to the school district for comment, and was provided a statement explaining that the decision was made to adhere to guidelines from health authorities.